PDFMaple PDFMaple

 Why does my PDF look different from the Word/Excel file?

 Most differences come from fonts, page size, or print settings.
 Use standard fonts and set margins/page size clearly before conversion.
+The safest habit is to look at the actual file you plan to share and ask whether PDF is the right format for that job.

 Should I compress my PDF?

 If you’re emailing or uploading to the web, yes—compression can improve speed.
 For print shop work, use higher quality settings.
+The safest habit is to look at the actual file you plan to share and ask whether PDF is the right format for that job.

 Can I convert a PDF back to Office?